 Shower bombs are perfect for taking a quick “wake me up” shower as the aroma, and the steam will help wake you up.

-If you are looking for something relaxing, consider trying these Stress Away Shower Soothers after this project!
+If you are looking for something relaxing, consider trying these Stress Away Shower Soothers or these citrus shower steamers after this project!

 Shower Bombs Recipe